crsl4/nn-phylogenetics/notebook.md

 with simulation pipeline to simulate trees of size 5 (quintets).
 This script is not tested yet.
 Careful: this and previous scripts are not exploiting the fact that we could generate data from all possible roots.

+# Onboarding Zelin and Shengwen

+Thanks for agreeing to work on this project!
+We are excited to have you on board.

+Next steps:
+1. You will receive an invitation to the slack workspace.
+I hope to use mostly slack to communicate as a group
+2. You will receive an invitation to the [google drive](https://drive.google.com/drive/u/2/folders/0ACu5ePKXaJaiUk9PVA) where the simulated data is stored
+3. You will receive an invitation to the [github repo](https://github.com/crsl4/nn-phylogenetics) where the scripts are stored.
+You will have push permissions in the repo, so please make sure to read and adhere to the best computing practices [guidelines](https://github.com/crsl4/mindful-programming/blob/master/lecture.md)
+4. Fill out this form: https://www.when2meet.com/?10101364-VKPxm to identify a time that will work regularly to meet as a group.
+I chose next week as the week in the poll, but chose times that work for you every week of the semester.
+We can decide if we start next week or in two weeks.
+We also need to decide if we want to meet every week or every two weeks.
+Personally, I prefer every two weeks this semester, but we can discuss later (we can do this discussion in slack)
+5. Check out the project plan (with list of main papers) in the github repo.
+Also, expect an email from Leo with more info about the code
+6. You will receive an invitation to the [Paperpile folder](https://paperpile.com/app/shared/2qGDFH) where we keep track of the papers for this project

+After this email, I hope we can keep communicating via slack where I will also post this same message and we can discuss on the frequency of regular meetings.

+Thanks,
+Claudia